dariusz-wozniak/dariusz-wozniak/README.md

 I'm a happy .NET/C# Developer.

-- ⚡ I’m currently working in the Columbus A/S to deliver commerce solutions.
+- ⚡ I'm currently working in the Columbus A/S to deliver commerce solutions
+- 📕 I'm the author of the best-selling [book published about TDD](https://helion.pl/ksiazki/tdd-techniki-programowania-sterowanego-testami-dariusz-wozniak,tddppr.htm)
+- ✒ I have a blog at [dariuszwozniak.net](https://dariuszwozniak.net/)
 - 🔣 Pronounced: [darɛk vɔʑɲak]

 ### Some stats